Cray-HPE/docs-csm/operations/boot_orchestration/Clean_Up_After_a_BOS-BOA_Job_is_Completed_or_Cancelled.md

     -   Configuration has completed and the desired state needs to be cleaned up so that configuration does not happen on restart:
         1. Unset the desired state for all components affected.

-            To find the impacted xnames for the components with the desired configuration matching what was applied:
+            To find the impacted component names (xnames) for the components with the desired configuration matching what was applied:

             ```bash
             ncn-m001# cray cfs components list